 - Strengthen soil knowledge and capability.

-At the state level, the Victorian Department of Environment, Land, Water and Planning has a key role in developing and implementing soil health policy.
+At the state level, the Victorian Department of Energy, Environment and Climate Action (DEECA) has a key role in developing and implementing soil health policy.
 The Environment Protection Authority plays an important role in the protection of human health and the environment, including soils, from pollution and waste.

 The Victorian Government has legislative requirements for reporting on change in soil condition under the Catchment and Land Protection Act (1994) by the Victorian Catchment Management Council and the Commissioner for Environmental Sustainability Act (2003) by the Commissioner for Environmental Sustainability.
 Both report every five years.
 This reporting is important to identify any important change in soil condition that might trigger government intervention.

 The region’s soils now

 The Port Phillip and Westernport region has a variety of soil types that reflect the geology, geomorphology and climate of the region, as indicated in the map below.

 The health of soils

 Factors that should be considered in assessing soil health include soil acidity (pH), phosphorous and nitrogen levels, soil salinity, soil compaction and microbial health.
 Soil carbon is also important, and becoming increasingly so, due to the importance of sequestering and retaining carbon to help address climate change.